go-go-golems/prompto/pkg/doc/topics/00-getting-started.md

 #### Using with Cursor IDE

-Run `prompto help cursor-setup` to get started.
+For using prompto with cursor, run `prompto help cursor-setup`.

 ## Safety Considerations